RobertoGeografo/python-pi-example/README.md

 # python-pi-example
-This is an example project to demonstrate the use of git on ubuntu.
+Now I am trying to push an update of the project onto the git repository without looking at the tutorial.
+Let's hope it works!!